 Q: What is a routing or route optimization application?

-Q: How does Amazon Location Service calculate the number of monthly active assets for the Mobile Asset Tracking and Mobile Asset Management plans?
+Q: How does Amazon Location Service calculate the number of monthly active mobile assets for the Mobile Asset Tracking and Mobile Asset Management plans?

 Amazon Location Service uses the Tracker resource to calculate the number of monthly active mobile assets.
 Each unique device ID that publishes its position to a Tracker resource in a given month will be counted as a monthly active mobile asset.
 If you are using a Mobile Asset pricing plan, you must ensure each mobile asset uses the Tracker resource with a distinct device ID at least once in any month that you are using Amazon Location Service to track, route, or route-optimize the mobile asset.